googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 Run the `cmake-install-pr` build.
 This is one of the builds that compiles all the libraries, including the library you just added.
 It will also generate the `*.bzl` files for Bazel-based builds.

-It **will** fail on this run, because it `quickstart.cc` file is not ready, you will fix that after creating a commit with all the generated changes.
+> :warning: It **will** fail on this run, because the `quickstart.cc` file is
+> not ready. you will fix that after creating a commit with all the generated
+> changes.

 ```shell
 ci/cloudbuild/build.sh -t cmake-install-pr